pyotr777/vtk_read/README.md

 # OpenFOAM datasets visualisation with VTK and python

 Convert OpenFOAM data to VTK format with foamToVTK*.
-Make png images and mp4 movie of scalar and vector data in 3D or 2D projection.
+Make png images and mp4 movies of scalar and vector data in 3D or 2D projection.

 \* foamToVTK is included in OpenFOAM distribution.

-### Sample data
+## Sample data
 Flow between two plane-parallel plates.
 Top plate is moving with a horizontal velocity V relative to the other and there is no pressure gradient. https://www.scribd.com/document/273227125/OpenFOAM-Tutorial

-## Environment
+## Execution environment

 Run Jupyter notebook in Docker container.